webexpress-framework/WebExpress/docs/development_guide.md

 |EndpointManager             |Manages all endpoints (pages, resources, REST APIs, assets) that can be addressed with a URI.
 |EventManager                |Manages and triggers events triggered by specific actions in the system.
 |FragmentManager             |Are program parts that are integrated into defined areas of pages.
 The components extend the functionality or appearance of the page.
-|IdentityManager             |Users or technical objects that are used for identity and access management.
+|IdentityManager             |Issues and validates identity tokens and evaluates authorization policies and permissions.
+|IdentityProviderManager     |Discovers authentication providers and manages their application and plugin lifetimes.
 |IncludeManager              |Manages the dynamic integration of JavaScript and CSS files into the HTML header.
 In release mode, the files are delivered bundled and minified.
 |InternationalizationManager |Provides language packs for the internationalization of applications.
 |JobManager                  |Jobs can be used for cyclic processing of tasks.